slavanorm/cv_website/readme.md

-this code is running on tyryshkin.com
+# this code is running on tyryshkin.com

-requirements
+# requirements
-# lamp-server
+ lamp-server
+ python3

-# python3
+# installation